Jakob Butturff: 2019: first major title

+2020

+In the COVID-shortened 2020 season, Butturff took a step back, making only one championship round appearance and winning no titles.

+2021

 In the 2021 PBA World Championship, Butturff charged from the #3 seed to the final match, but had to settle for his second runner-up finish in this major tournament, falling to top seed Tom Daugherty in the final match, 263–257.
 Butturff also finished runner-up to Chris Via, 214–213, in the 2021 U.S. Open.
 This was his third runner-up finish in the event, and the second time he lost the final match by a single pin.
-Despite not winning a tournament in 2021, Butturff rebounded in earnings after a disappointing 2020 season, collecting $111,850.
+Despite not winning a tournament in 2021, Butturff rebounded in earnings after a disappointing 2020 season, collecting $120,225.

+2022

+2022 saw continued frustration for Butturff, as he made four final round appearances but could not win a title.

+2023

+After having multiple runner-up finishes from 2020 through 2022, Butturff finally broke through in the PBA Scorpion Championship on Apr 18, 2023.
+Qualifying as the #1 seed, he defeated E. J. Tackett 225–217 in the championship match.
+With this emotional win (the first following the death of his mother in November 2020), Butturff claimed his eighth career PBA Tour title.
+Butturff qualified for the May 20–21 PBA Super Slam, a special event intended to feature the five major championship winners in the 2023 season.
+He qualified as the top finisher without a 2023 major title when E. J. Tackett won his second major of the season at the PBA World Championship (where Butturff finished fourth).

+Butturff finished the 2023 season ranked fourth in points, third in average (223.92) and fourth in earnings ($175,125).

+2025

+Butturff qualified as the #6 seed for the 2025 PBA Tournament of Champions and won five straight matches (two in the play-in round to capture the fifth finals seed, then three more in the finals) to face top seed Jesper Svensson in the championship match.
+However, he could not complete the quest for a title, falling to Svensson 221–197.

+Additional info

 Butturff has rolled 19 career perfect 300 games in PBA competition, including the PBA's 28th televised 300 game, which he bowled on July 18, 2020 in the seeding round for the PBA Tour Playoffs broadcast on CBS Sports Network.

 PBA Tour wins

 Major championships are in bold type.